 Two classes of network comparison

-Though underlying networks of various systems may resemble one another, comparing a bio-molecular network with a complex network from a distant field, say a social network, sounds comparing apples to oranges.
+Though underlying networks of various systems may resemble one another, comparing a bio-molecular network with a complex network from a distant field, say a social network, sounds like comparing apples to oranges.
 What kinds of comparison could truly deepen our understanding?
 We believe the focus of comparison should depend on the nature of networks.
 Transcriptional regulatory networks, metabolic networks or protein-protein interaction networks are examples of widely studied molecular networks.
 They essentially capture different facets of the complex organization of an organism, for instance, a regulatory network describes part of the cellular information processing, a metabolic network traces the chemistry of metabolites, and the protein-protein interaction network captures cell signaling as well as providing a manual on how to assemble molecular machines.
-Despite the intrinsic difference, they all refer to specific goals of performance mediated by actual mechanistic interactions.
+Despite the intrinsic difference, they all refer to specific goals of performance mediated by actual mechanistic interactions involving physical interactions between the nodes.
 Such networks closely resemble, and should be compared with networks that perform specific functions like networks from engineering or technological systems.
 There is another class of biological networks with examples like genetic interaction networks [7] or disease networks [8].
 The former example is a sophisticated metrics summarizing results of double knockout experiments whereas the later describes the statistical association between genes and diseases as a result of GWAS and analysis of various genomics variants.
-Such networks do not show mechanistic interactions but a mathematical abstraction of complex relationships.
+The edges in such networks may not represent a direct mechanistic interaction between the components but could represent a mathematical abstraction of complex relationships.
 From an algorithmic or method development standpoint, they share common graphical structures arise in computational social science, for instance mathematical machinery used in the bipartite network between genes and diseases can resonate with movie recommendation scheme building on a similar bipartite network between users and movies.

+MG: division is not expliciit enough

+relational, looser...mechanisitic ones are actually more specific

+RK: one net is better than others. mor

+MG: power of network, is actually the 2nd class

+RDF triple

+on one hand, network is not enough to capture real bio, like complexes

+a spectrum of edges, what kind of edges are the best?

+little info., richer, break down at certain point.. (too much info. to be captured

 Comparison of design principles